alexmen656/Pocketz/README.md

 ## Changes since 2.
 Siege submission:

-Since I already submitted this project to Siege, here are the changes I made since then (during the Moonshot hours):
+Since I already submitted this project twice to Siege, here are the changes I made since the last submission:

 - Added support for QR Code and GS1 cards
 - Redesigned the web share page